-However, the Planning Commission may not invalidate an administrative coastal development permit for an accessory dwelling unit; and - (i) Appeal.
-The decision of the Director may be appealed to the Planning Commission within seventen (710) calendar days pursuant to the Pacifica Municipal CodeArticle 36 of this chapter, Title 1, Chapter 4.
+(i) Appeal .
+The decision of the Director may be appealed to the Planning Commission within ten (10) calendar days pursuant to Article 36 of this chapter.
 Upon appeal, the Planning Commission may approve, deny or modify the decision of the Director.
 The Planning Commission's decision to approve, deny or modify the decision of the Director may be appealed to the City Council within ten (10) calendar days pursuant to Article 36 of this chapter.
-Any appeal to the Planning Commission or City Council related to consideration of an accessory dwelling unit shall be conducted as a public hearing.
+Any appeal to the Planning Commission or City Council related to consideration of an accessory dwelling unit or junior accessory dwelling unit shall be conducted as a public hearing.